git-mchan/110lab1/index.md

 Ultimately, new things can be an enjoyable experience because it is a new experience and getting the hang of it makes new learning experiences worthwhile.
 I feel it is very important to ***communicate*** with others in order to have clear expectations of one another.
 As it:
 >Would be awful to have merging issues.
-Such as, ff there was one 'git push' that caused things to go boom.
+Such as, if there was one `git push` that caused things to go boom.

 ## My Ultimate Interest
 One things my friends know about me is when I talk about BMWs too much, and they are right.